-Planck time is the amount of time your consciousness requires to generate the building block of experience used to build your experience of “one single changing universe you live in.”
+Planck time is the specific amount of time your consciousness requires to generate a specific building block of experience, used to build your experience of “one single changing universe you live in as a human.”
 Planck time is being defined as the amount of time used to change one’s perspective of one static universe to another.

 “Planck time” is just a fill-in definition—it’s the best calculative measurement out for this rate of process of physical change.
 There may be a better calculation in the future, there may not.
 If the newer calculation comes, then the definition of physical change rate postulated will change.

 Right now, Planck time is the best definition.
 There literally is no known physical measurement of time smaller.
 Emphasis on the word physical.
 Planck time is an equation based on the behavior of the components that make up physical reality, itself.
 That separates it from the other, more arbitrary measurements like seconds.